 During admission we will actively involve each patient and family in care planning and throughout our assessments.

-We are a short stay facility and discharge planning is often discussed on admission to avoid any delay in being discharged once any symptoms have stabilised.
+The length of a patient's stay will depend on their symptoms and individual needs.
+Discharge planning is often discussed on admission to avoid any delay in being discharged once any symptoms have stabilised.

 We are a short stay facility, but this does not mean our patients care stops there.
 We have an outreach team who continues to work with our patients and their families to support them at home.

 We also have a Hospital Liaison Nurse who works across the community to support patients, families, professionals, and acts as a link between the Hospice and other healthcare settings across Bury.